Returning home

 Avoid “devil’s advocate” questions or questions that might imply blame or that they could have done more.

 Make the interview as comfortable as possible for the interviewee.
-Families feel powerless when a loved one is kidnapped, and so giving them a say in how the interview is conducted can make a huge difference to them.
-You can:
+Families feel powerless when a loved one is taken hostage, and so giving them a say in how the interview is conducted can make a huge difference to them.

 Do not use graphic or distressing material in your finished piece.
 Often this is the last picture families have of their loved ones, and it is not how they want them to be remembered.
-In addition, by using such material, you could be playing to the cause of the kidnapping gang – terrorist organisations are known to spin news stories for propaganda or construe it as publicity for their cause.
+In addition, by using such material, you could be playing to the cause of those holding the hostage, for example terrorist organisations are known to spin news stories for propaganda or construe it as publicity for their cause.

 Double-check all the information you have gathered about the case before publishing.
-Inaccurate or misinformation about a kidnapping can cause a lot of upset and stress for victims.
+Inaccurate or misinformation about a kidnapping or arbitrary detention can cause a lot of upset and stress for victims.

 If you are able, invite the family to view the material before it goes out to the public.